 Internago often gets questions about the cost of employing staff in France, which is why we thought it was a good time to address this topic.
 This blog serves as an introduction to the cost of employing someone and what this is comprised of.
 In practice, it is also very important to take account of any collective agreements in place that can involve additional benefits and related costs.

 What is a French net salary?

-In order to understand the personnel cost in France it is important to understand the main components making up a French salary:
+In order to understand the cost of employing someone in France it is important to understand the main salary components:

 - Social security and unemployment contributions